ivanvaccarics/ML-Optimizer/README.md

 The tool calculates the classic metrics used in machine learning projects: accuracy, f1 score, FPR, TPR, TNR, FNR, training time (s), test time (s), confusion matrix and ROC curve.

+It works both for binary and multiclass classification problems, just enable multiclass in the configuration file.
+For multiclass problems, the toolbox supports only numeric classes (e.g. 0, 1, 2, 3, 4).

 ## Installation

 Clone the repo, go to the folder and run.